ravi-ai-learner/learn-ai/README.md

 ## 📌 Goals

-- Build deep understanding of core AI principles
+- Build a deep understanding of core AI principles
 - Document progress for revision and future reference
 - Develop a portfolio of hands-on projects
 - Prepare for applied work and future research